rust-lang/book/src/ch12-05-working-with-environment-variables.md

 need to add an ampersand because the signature of `contains` is defined to take a string slice.

-Next, we add a call to `to_lowercase` on each `line` before we check whether it contains `query` to lowercase all characters.
+Next, we add a call to `to_lowercase` on each `line` to lowercase all characters.
 Now that we’ve converted `line` and `query` to lowercase, we’ll find matches no matter what the case of the query is.

 Let’s see if this implementation passes the tests: